Linha do Dão

 The Dão line (Linha do Dão) was a metre gauge railway line in Portugal.
-It ran close to the Dão River (Rio Dão), between Santa Comba Dão and Viseu.
+It ran close to the Dão River (Rio Dão), between Santa Comba Dão and Viseu Their distance is 39.6 Km.
 It is now a greenway for cyclists and pedestrians under the name Ecopista do Dão.

 The line opened in 1890; it was closed to freight in 1972 and to passengers on 25 September 1988.
 The tracks have since been lifted and largely replaced by a rail trail.